ilkamo/jupiter-go/README.md

 ## Donate

-If you find this library useful, consider donating some JUP or Solana to the following addresses:
+If you find this library useful and want to support its development, consider donating some JUP/Solana to the following address:

 `BXzmfHxfEMcMj8hDccUNdrwXVNeybyfb2iV2nktE1VnJ`